conorsheppard/Nodejs_NotificationFeed/README.md

 **Test 3:** 10,000 get requests for 1 user = 16798394000ns = 16.80s
 	-> ~595 requests/sec

-As for concurrency, when I jacked up the amount of threads running the application seemed to be able to handle it without trouble.
+As for concurrency, when I jacked up the amount of threads running, the application seemed to be able to handle it without trouble.
 The largest number of threads I tested on it was 100 threads doing 100 requests each.